sseaman/skillVC/README.md

 };
 ```

-#### Card Object
+#### Response Object
-Once loaded into SkillVC, the card itself is represented as a Card object.
-The Card object is a builder object that
+Once loaded into SkillVC, the response itself is represented as a Response object.
+The Response object is a builder object that
-allows for the continued manipulate of the card as well as the final rendering of the JSON for use by Alexa via the
+allows for the continued manipulate of the response as well as the final rendering of the JSON for use by Alexa via the
-`render()` function of the card.
+`renderAsk()` or 'renderTell()' functions of the response.
 See the API documentation for more information.

 #### Handlebars
-By default, SkillVC ships with support for using [Handlebars](http://handlebarsjs.com/) in your Cards.
+By default, SkillVC ships with support for using [Handlebars](http://handlebarsjs.com/) in your Responses.
 This is provide
-the ability to do robust variable replacement within a Card.
+the ability to do robust variable replacement within a Response.

-To leverage Handlebars in a card, first use the Handlebars [expressions](http://handlebarsjs.com/expressions.html) in your Card:
+To leverage Handlebars in a response, first use the Handlebars [expressions](http://handlebarsjs.com/expressions.html) in your Response:
 ```
 {
  	"outputSpeech": {